As some of the travel enthusiasts say, “Life is too short to be lived in one place”.

 There are over a gazillion reasons why anyone should travel the world – it is a refreshing experience, enlightening people to different cultures and offering a much-needed break from the monotony of everyday life.

 In any case, you do it once, you end up doing it for life.
 It is an inherent need of the human to explore.

-To top it off, there are global famous festivals held all year through which attract visitors from all parts of the world.
+To top it off, there are 5 awesome festivals around the world held all year through which attract visitors from all parts of the world.
 If you’re still planning a vacation in the latter half of this year, there are still some amazing cultural treats you can experience while at it.
 And if you’re unable to get your holidays in time for these festivals, we’ll give you a bonus insight to the next year’s finest global festivals too.